klees/ILIAS/docs/documentation/input-processing.md

 These solutions all miss a crucial problem contained in the code above.
-A general duty when programming is to give meaning to anonymous sequences of bits and bytes contained in our computers memories.
-This does not end at primitive datatypes like `string` and `integer`, PHP offers more tools to attach meaning and sense to data that at the same time serve as a documentation for developers.
+A general duty when programming is to give meaning to anonymous sequences of bits and bytes contained in our computers' memories.
+This does not end at primitive datatypes like `string` and `integer` - PHP offers more tools to attach meaning and sense to data that at the same time serve as a documentation for developers.

 Consider the GUI and service were implemented like this to begin with: